Definition and Causes:

 - Wheezing/chest tightness

-- Additional features in severe disease, such as; weight loss, loss of appetite and tiredness are common and can be important sign of other diseases
+- Additional features in severe disease, such as; weight loss, loss of appetite and tiredness are common and can be an important sign of other diseases

 COPD patients are also likely to experience episodes called acute exacerbations, during which their symptoms become worse and persist for days or longer.